groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2017/groupdocs.viewer-for-.net-17.11-release-notes.md

 This interface has been removed.
 If you need your own implementation for storing file data, please refer to the documentation and implement the ICacheDataHandler interface instead.

-Drop support of caching based on render options

-Starting from 17.11 caching based on render options feature was disabled.
-It is recommended to clear your cache folder after update to 17.11 in the case when default implementation of ICacheDataHandler shipped with GroupDocs.Viewer for .NET is used.
+{{< alert style="info" >}}Starting from 17.11 caching based on render options feature was disabled.
+It is recommended to clear your cache folder after update to 17.11 in the case when default implementation of ICacheDataHandler shipped with GroupDocs.Viewer for .NET is used. {{< /alert >}}